Skip to main content

 3. Reducing future absences

-Everyone is entitled to take time off, but when absences mount up, they can negatively impact productivity, team morale and your business success.
+Everyone is entitled to take time off, but when absences mount up, they can negatively impact:

 4. Retaining talent

-Return to work interviews can help you foster an inclusive workplace by helping you uncover specific adjustments needed to support an employee’s access to work, particularly in cases related to disability or sickness.
-This contributes towards talent retention, by making every team member feel supported and valued.
+Return to work interviews can help you to create an inclusive workplace by giving you insight into specific adjustments needed to support an employee’s access to work.
+This is particularly relevant in cases related to disability or sickness.

 When to conduct a return to work interview